-Button Name Shortcuts Description ሜ Source Hyperlinking None Toggles display of hyperlinks in design source files.
-Step Into Command: step Menu: Simulate > Run > Step Step the current simulation to the next statement. ↔ Step Over Command: step -over Menu: Simulate > Run > Step -Over Execute HDL statements, treating them as simple statements instead of entered and traced line by line.
-Step Out Command: step -out Step the current simulation out of the current function or procedure.
-Step Into Current Command: step -current Step the simulation into the current instance, process, or thread. ?
-Step Over Current Command: step -over -current Step the simulation over the current instance, process, or thread.
-1 Step Out Current Command: step -out -current Step the simulation out of the current instance, process, or thread.
-E Restart Command : restart Menu : Simulate > Run > Restart Reload the design elements and reset the simulation time to zero, with the option of maintaining various settings and objects.
-100 ns 🌪 Run Length Command: run Menu: Simulate > Runtime Options Specify the run length for the current simulation.
-I. Run Command: run Menu: Simulate > Run > Run default_run_length Run the current simulation for the specified run length. ا Continue Run Command: run -continue Menu: Simulate > Run > Continue Continue the current simulation run until the end of the specified run length or until it hits a breakpoint or specified break event.
+Button Name Shortcuts Description 1 Step Out Command: step -out Step the current simulation out of the current function or procedure.
+Step Into Current Command: step -current Step the simulation into the current instance, process, or thread. ~ Step Over Current Command: step -over -current Step the simulation over the current instance, process, or thread.
+Step Out Current Command: step -out -current Step the simulation out of the current instance, process, or thread.
+[1.0] P Restart Command: restart Menu: Simulate > Run > Restart Reload the design elements and reset the simulation time to zero, with the option of maintaining various settings and objects.
+100 ns Run Length Command: run Menu: Simulate > Runtime Options Specify the run length for the current simulation.
+Run Command: run Menu: Simulate > Run > Run default_run_length Run the current simulation for the specified run length.
+Continue Run Command: run -continue Menu: Simulate > Run > Continue Continue the current simulation run until the end of the specified run length or until it hits a breakpoint or specified break event.
+Run All Command: run -all Menu: Simulate > Run > Run -All Run the current simulation forever, or until it hits a breakpoint or specified break event. a Simulate Command: vsim Menu: Simulate > Start Simulation Opens the Start Simulation dialog box.

-Table 3-31.
-Simulate Toolbar Tab Buttons
+Table 3-26.
+Simulate Toolbar Tab Buttons (cont.)

-Button Name Shortcuts Description ≣ ₽ Run All Command: run -all Menu: Simulate > Run > Run -All Run the current simulation forever, or until it hits a breakpoint or specified break event. " Simulate Command: vsim Menu: Simulate > Start Simulation Opens the Start Simulation dialog box.
-X Break Menu : Simulate > Break Hotkey : Break Immediate stop of a compilation, elaboration, or simulation run.
-Similar to hitting a breakpoint if the simulator is in the middle of a process.
-Stop -sync None Stop simulation the next time time/delta is advanced.
-1 Edit Breakpoints Menu : Tools > Breakpoint Enable breakpoint editing, loading, and saving.
+Button Name Shortcuts Description X Break Menu: Simulate > Break Hotkey: Break Immediate stop of a compilation, elaboration, or simulation run.
+Similar to hitting a breakpoint if the simulator is in the middle of a process. ₹TOF Stop -sync None Stop simulation the next time time/delta is advanced.
+4 Edit Breakpoints Menu: Tools > Breakpoint Enable breakpoint editing, loading, and saving.